JamieHeffernan/UCVME/README.md

 **UCVME is an app where users can create an account, upload a video of themselves on their profiles and either create a job or look for a person willing to do a job.**

 **However this app is not a professional app like LinkedIn where professional jobs are listed.
-This app is simple and mainly for people looking to get small tasks done such as walking a dog etc.**
+This app is simple and mainly for people looking to get small tasks done such as walking a dog etc. Or looking to do simple tasks for others!**

 > “I like simplicity; I don’t need luxury.” ~ Eleanor Roosevelt